taylorzr/survey-orange-a-thang/README.md

 ## Releases

 ### Release 0: Design

 Spend a solid design period with your team developing your design and team approach.

 #### Wireframes

 Create a solid set of wireframes of the pages/ states of pages of your application.
-Use a tool like [Balsamiq][balsamiq] or sketch them on paper.
+Use a tool like [Balsamiq][Balsamiq] or sketch them on paper.

 Discuss what your core pages are and what your core user flows are.
 There should be two core flows: survey creation and survey completion.

 #### User Stories

 Create a solid set of user stories for your application.
 Use your wireframes to guide stories (ie what happens when a user clicks here?).

 You have two types of users in this application, survey creators and survey takers; build stories for both.

 List your user stories in Trello.

 #### MVP

 Decide what your MVP will be.
 Make sure you have wireframes and user stories for all parts of your MVP.

 Create a repository for your project.
 In your repository README include